 A brief history:

 Georgia and Iran are the countries where wine was first made, as far back as 6000 BC.
-There is archaeological evidence, in the form of clay cups containing resin, that wine was first produced in Europe in Greece around 1,500 years afterwards.
+There is archaeological evidence, in the form of clay cups containing resin, that wine was first produced in Europe in Greece around 1,500 years afterward.
 17th century Europe saw the introduction of wine in bottles, with wooden plugs soaked in wax or oil to be used as stoppers.
 It was at this point that wine racks began to be used, as the upper classes also discovered the benefits of having wine cellars in their homes.
 By the Middle Ages, wine had become a common drink amongst all of Southern Europe’s social classes.
 This was not the case in the north, however, where there were not as many vines, if any, meaning that wine was imported purely for the enjoyment of the upper classes.
 Wine has since become popular right around the world.

 Where is a wine rack used?